Backyard Play for Children on the Spectrum

 Autism can make it difficult for children to enjoy traditional backyard play, so try putting together some activities that will be therapeutic and fun for them to enjoy outside.
-Get them outside to explore nature in their own backyard or slowly introduce them to the pool.
+Get them outside to explore nature in their own backyard, perhaps safely in a trampoline or slowly introduce them to the pool.
 Invest in a playset like this one to encourage movement via swings, slides, ladders, and rock walls.
 Some playsets come with fun add-ons such as a tic-tac-toe board, telescope, or megaphone.

 If the weather isn’t too hot, take a hike or a road trip to the beach.
 Looking for fun on a rainy day?
 Get out the